AryanAgrahari07/dotenv-guard/examples/basic-node/README.md

 npm start
 ```

-The `prestart` script runs `dotenv-guard validate --quiet` to ensure env vars are correct.
+The `prestart` script runs `dotenv-shield validate --quiet` to ensure env vars are correct.

 Open http://localhost:3000 to see the running app.